 REFERENCE is the name of the collection that contains dictionaries, encyclopedias, atlases, bibliographies, handbooks, and other sources that provide core background information and bibliographic access to research and academic disciplines.
 The reference collection is located on the first floor of the library and does not circulate.

-The library has a rapidly-growing collection of multimedia materials, including music CDs, DVDs, and VHS videotapes.
-The CD / DVD / Video collections have more than 5,000 items and are located on the first floor of the library.
-Other types of media in the library include streaming videos, maps, cassette tapes, and CD-ROMs.
+The library provides a variety of multimedia materials, including music CDs, DVDs, and VHS videotapes.
+The CD / DVD / Video collections are located on the first floor of the library.
+Other types of media in the library's collection include streaming videos, maps, cassette tapes, and CD-ROMs.

 All of our books, fiction and nonfiction, that have an intended audience of preschool through young adult are housed in a separate location on the second floor of the library.
 This area is designated as the Children's Literature Collection.
 The purpose of this collection is to provide a sample of books written for children.
 Special emphasis is placed on acquiring award-winning and special merit books.

-The trend in libraries is to deliver many materials electronically via the World Wide Web.
-The library provides access to many electronic indexes, as well as hundreds of full text resources.
+Our library delivers many materials electronically via the World Wide Web.
+We offer access to many electronic indexes, as well as hundreds of thousands of full text resources.
 Our Finding Information page provides links to several pertinent starting points.

 The library subscribes to many periodicals in print or electronic format.
 Library users may use various print and electronic indexes to identify articles on a specific topic or by a particular author.
-All periodical titles may be found by searching Journal Finder. is a library tool that helps identify full text articles available in our electronic resources.
+All periodical titles may be found by searching our Journal Finder tool. is another library tool that helps identify the availability of full text articles within our electronic resources.
 Current print issues and back issues on microfilm are located on the first floor.
 Bound issues are located on the second floor.